 - They were given the rank of lieutenant, although they had no power to issue orders outside of the medical corps.

 - The first medical units were permanent hospitals.
-Later, casualty clearing stations were introduced closer to the front line so triage could be performed.
+Later, casualty clearing stations were introduced closer to the front line, allowing triage to be performed.

 - They served overseas in Belgium, France, Great Britain, Russia, and around the Mediterranean in 30 hospitals and clearing stations.
 They also served on hospital ships.

-- The medical staff at clearing stations had to contend with not just the enemy.
-They also had to work around primitive working conditions and their own exhaustion.
-They also had to deal with insects, especially fleas, and rats.
+- The medical staff at clearing stations had to contend with more than the enemy.
+They also experienced primitive working conditions and exhaustion.
+They fought insects, especially fleas, and rats.

 - Hospitals in the field were equipped to handle 250 patients and were staffed with 16 nurses.
 Hospitals in England handled 500 patients with a nursing staff of 72.